Vyral/base-template/_posts/2021-09-14-top-2-ways-to-save-time-using-real-estate-tech.md

 {% include pullquote.html %}

 These are the top two principles for saving time with tech in the real estate world.
-If you have any questions about how we use this technology or anything else related to the real estate business, don’t hesitate to reach out via phone or email.
+If you have any questions about how we use this technology or anything else related to the real estate business, don’t hesitate to reach out via phone at (717) 216-0860 or email&nbsp;[dave@davehooketeam.com](mailto:dave@davehooketeam.com).
 I look forward to hearing from you soon.

 &nbsp;